 It Contains a Secret Weapon: ETA

 While fish oil only has two kinds of omega-3 fatty acids (EPA and DHA), green-lipped mussel oil also has a third: ETA.
-ETA not only helps block the enzymes that contribute to inflammation, it actually goes one step further to lower the production of these enzymes at the gene level.
+ETA not only helps block the enzymes that contribute to inflammation, but it also goes one step further to lower the production of these enzymes at the gene level.

 You Need Less of It